 This is what I advise for children’s teeth

 There are three main things that we feel are very important when taking care of your children’s teeth:

-- USE AN ELECTRIC TOOTHBRUSH - Cleaning your own teeth is hard, cleaning someone else’s is even harder.
-Now try it on a 2-year-old L. It thus makes sense to use the best tool we have to clean the teeth and that is an electric toothbrush.
+- USE AN ELECTRIC TOOTHBRUSH – Cleaning your own teeth is hard, cleaning someone else’s is even harder.
+Now try it on a 2-year-old.
+It therefore makes sense to use the best tool we have to clean the teeth and that is an electric toothbrush.
 Sometimes it’s easier to start with a child’s battery powered toothbrush but we advise moving up to a rechargeable brush as soon as you can.

 Obviously it is also important to allow us to see your child for a dental examination at least once a year so we can ensure you are doing the right things and that the teeth are developing normally.

 Call us today on 01543 411 088 if you would like to receive further advice and achieve better dental health for your children in Lichfield and Staffordshire.